taqiyeddinedj/PythonCodes/README.md

-## I will be addiing more python code soon
+## I will be addiing more python code